alexsorkin7/als-simple-css/README.md

 Now you can use builder (and watch with node tools) for converting js files to css code.

+User `Simple Css Syntax` plugin for VsCode to highlight the syntax.

 build.js
 ```js
 const build = require('als-simple-css/build')